PrismaticFlower/shaderpatch/assets/shader patch user readme.txt

 you'll need to delete.
 (Relative to "GameData".)

    ./d3d9.dll
-   ./Microsoft.Expression.Drawing.dll
+   ./d3dcompiler_47.dll
    ./shader patch acknowledgements.txt
-   ./Shader Patch Installer.exe
+   ./Shader Patch Installer.exe # Renamed to Shader Patch Settings.exe by the installer.
+   ./Shader Patch Settings.exe # Will not be present if the installer was not run.
    ./shader patch license.txt
    ./shader patch readme.txt
    ./shader patch.yml
-   ./yaml-cpp.dll
    ./data/shaderpatch